kamimrcht/webpage/strobemers.md

 ## First strobemers: the minstrobes
-As coupled k-mers are seeds splitted in two parts, strobemers are **seeds splitted into n parts**.
+As coupled k-mers are seeds split in two parts, strobemers are **seeds split into n parts**.
 Strobemers always start with a k-mer, followed by n-1 minimizers.
-Thus, strobemers can be couples (k-mer,minimizer), or triplets (k-mer, minimizer, minimzer), and so on.
+Thus, strobemers can be couples (k-mer,minimizer), or triplets (k-mer, minimizer, minimizer), and so on.
 Each couple (or triplet, or quadruplet...) starts one base after the previous one, just like k-mers.

 In the example below, I use a k-mer (and minimizer) size k=3, window size w=5 and n=4 (size of the n-tuple with 1 k-mer and n-1 minimizers), and